bsrpn6/FetchApp/README.md

     - MVVM (Model-View-ViewModel)
     - Hilt for Dependency Injection
 - **UI Framework:** Jetpack Compose
+    - **Dynamic Theming**: Fully supports light and dark themes using Material Design 3 and MaterialTheme for consistent UI.
+    - **Dark Mode State Management:**
+        - DataStore for persisting dark mode preferences.
+        - Reactive state handling with Flow and collectAsState to adapt to changes.
 - **Data Storage:**
     - Retrofit for API calls
     - Room Database for offline caching